 - Select Log Out from the drop-down menu.

-If Helix Authentication Service is configured for your Helix server, logging out of Swarm will not invalidate your Identity Provider (IdP) login status.
+If Helix Authentication Service is configured for your Helix Core Server, logging out of Swarm will not invalidate your Identity Provider (IdP) login status.
 If you try to log back in to Swarm while your IdP status is still valid, you will not be prompted to complete the log in steps.

 - If a custom redirect has been configured by your Swarm administrator, you are logged out of Swarm and then redirected to the URL specified by the administrator.

 - Company intranet, extranet, internet, FTP, or Web-mail page